 - Dry your chicken breasts with paper towels and season well with salt and pepper.
 Flip them over and season the other side.

-- Pretend this a picture of chicken cooking in a large skillet over medium-high heat.
-Cook until brown and turn over, about 5 minutes.
-Flip over and reduce heat to medium and cover.
-Cook about 15 minutes more or until the chicken reaches 160 degrees.
-Transfer to a plate and cover with tin foil to keep warm.
-(If you used chicken with skin, pour out all but 1 Tablespoon of the fat.)
+- Cook the chicken in a large skillet on medium-high heat with the vegetable oil until brown on one side, about 5 minutes.
+Flip over, reduce heat to medium and cover.
+Cook about 15 minutes more, or until the chicken reaches 160 degrees F. Transfer to a plate and cover with tin foil to keep warm.
+(If you used chicken with skin, pour out all but 1 Tablespoon of the fat).
 Add the mushrooms and butter to the pan.

-- Add the shallot and cook until it begins to soften, about a minute.
+- Add the shallot and cook until it begins to soften, about 1 minute.

 - Add the wine to the pan and scrape up all of the bits from the bottom of the pan.
 Cook until the wine cooks almost all of the way out.